Ezibenroc/robot/README.md

 ## Distributed algorithms

 We describe here the strategy used to efficiently find gold.
+Robots perform an action depending on their current state, and the (eventual) message they read.

 Each time a robot has no available message, it scans its neighbour cells by sending info queries to the arbiter.
 This is more efficient than walking/mining a cell without